johannessteu/JohannesSteu.Bootstrap.GridSystem/README.md

 include: resource://JohannesSteu.Bootstrap.GridSystem/Private/TypoScripts/Library/GridSystem.ts2
 ```
 in your Root.ts2.
-In your Template you need to load the bootstrap css with
+Inside your Template you need to load the bootstrap css.
+You can do so with
 ```
 <link rel="stylesheet" type="text/css" href="{f:uri.resource(package: 'TYPO3.Twitter.Bootstrap', path: '3.1/css/bootstrap.css')}" media="all">
 ```
-inside your head-Section.
+inside your head-Section if you got the TYPO3.Twitter.Bootstrap package installed.

 Usage
 -----